Home Alone: Managing Your Adult Dog’s Independence

 Before leaving your dog alone, it's important to secure any potential hazards in your home.
 This includes ensuring that cabinets containing cleaning products or medications are locked, removing any sharp objects or breakable items from their reach, and covering electrical outlets.
 Additionally, consider installing baby gates or using childproof locks on doors to restrict your dog's access to certain areas of your home, especially if they have a tendency to get into trouble.

-Providing interactive toys and puzzles
+Providing and puzzles

 To keep your dog mentally stimulated and entertained while you're away, provide them with interactive toys and puzzles.
 These toys are designed to challenge your dog's problem-solving skills and keep them engaged for longer periods of time.
 Look for toys that dispense treats or have hidden compartments for your dog to discover.
-This not only provides entertainment, but also helps to prevent boredom and destructive that may result from .
+This not only provides entertainment, but also helps to prevent boredom and destructive behavior that may result from separation anxiety.

 Establishing a routine